testflows/TestFlows-WebSite/source/handbook/index.md

 An enterprise quality assurance process must always revolve around ***requirements***.
 However, requirements are most often ignored in software development groups even at large companies.
-The framework is designed to break that trend and allows to write and work with requirements just like you work with code.
+The framework is designed to break that trend and allows you to write and work with requirements just like you work with code.
 However, if you are not ready to use requirements then you don't have to.

 Whether you realize it or not the only **true purpose of writing any test is